Spain2394/robot_explorer/README.md

 ![2](https://github.com/Spain2394/robot_explorer/blob/master/Images/rrt_sim.gif)

-* Green line is the robots path trajectory
+* Green line is the robots current trajectory

 ### SIFT Feature Detector
 * Scale invariant feature detection which takes an image of an object and a target image as input, and outputs a graphical image of the objects location as output, if the object is found.